AntonisTorb/Frequensee/README.md

 There are 2 main `AudioVisualizer` methods used to produce the animations:

-- `create_bar_animation`: Creates an animatioin of bar shaped gradient images based on the relative amplitude.
+- `create_bar_animation`: Creates an animation of bar shaped gradient images based on the relative amplitude.
 The frequency range is not visible in the resulting animation and the result is purely aesthetic.

 - `create_fft_animation`: Creates an animation of the relative amplitude over frequency, over time, as it was created from the Fast Fourier Transform (fft) of the input audio data.